CedricVallee/DataAnalysis/FinancialAnalystV2/README.md

 The code should be run as follow:

 1- Extract the MDA sections from the 10-k reports in the folder "data" using extractMDA.py (which calls the classes Helper.py and Scraper.py).
-The folder "mda" will fill up with the MDA sections.
+The folder "mda" will fill up with the MDA sections. <br>
-2- f
+2- Run main.py (which calls Matcher.py and Validator.py) to create a dataframe, add features such as matching with the Loughran and McDonald finance dictionary, and test the performance of a Random Forest Classifier.